 Assistant Professor of Nursing

-The gerontology program also features seminars and courses taught by visiting professors with extensive experience in their field of study.
-Students are guided by full-time faculty members in Hood’s psychology department, which include specialists
+The gerontology program features courses taught by visiting professors with extensive experience in their field of study.
+Students are guided by full-time faculty members in Hood’s psychology and nursing departments.